archetype-themes/plugin-theme-component/README.md

   COMPONENTSELECTOR  [default: *] component name or names (comma-separated) or "*" for all components

 FLAGS
-  -f, --ignore-conflicts            ignore conflicts when mapping components -n, --collection-name=<value>     name of the component collection -o, --ignore-overrides            ignore overrides when mapping components -v, --collection-version=<value>  version of the component collection
+  -f, --ignore-conflicts            Ignore conflicts when mapping components -n, --collection-name=<value>     Name of the component collection -o, --ignore-overrides            Ignore overrides when mapping components -v, --collection-version=<value>  Version of the component collection

 DESCRIPTION
   Generates or updates a component.manifest.json file with the component collection details and a file map